moneycle/moneycle.github.io/_posts/2015-02-28-a-penny-saved-is-four-dollars-earned.markdown

 know exactly what your withdrawal and tax rates will be.
 But the point of this article is to give you some ballpark numbers with which to evaluate whether an added expense is worth it.
-Simply put, to figure out how much money you'll need to support an expense rate:
+Simply put, to figure out how much money you'll need to support a spending level in retirement:

   * for monthly expenses, multiply the expense by 400.
   * for daily expenses, multiply the expense by 10,000.

-Hopefully this will make you stop and think the next time you find yourself paying a little more for something and help you decide if it's worth the extra cost.